-[Model Comment: (1] Model Comment: (1) Consistent with Section 40(2), Article 19 of the South Carolina Consolidated Procurement Code applies, by its own terms, to all political subdivisions, including school districts.
-(2) Section 11-35-4810 provides the authority for Districts to participate in statewide term contracts established by the Materials Management Office of the Budget and Control Board.
-(2) Whether or not it appears in a district's code, Article 19 of the Consolidated Procurement Code applies, by its own terms, to all political subdivisions, including school districts.
-Division of Procurement Services of the State Fiscal Accountability Authority.
+[Model Comment: (1) Consistent with Section 40(2), Article 19 of the South Carolina Consolidated Procurement Code applies, by its own terms, to all political subdivisions, including school districts.
+(2) Section 11-35-4810 provides the authority for Districts to participate in statewide term contracts established by the Division of Procurement Services of the State Fiscal Accountability Authority.
 (3) A District is not authorized to participate in a cooperative purchase unless the acquisition is conducted in accordance with the District's procurement code.
 (4) Please refer to Section 40, Model Comment No. 2.]

 The District shall comply with Article 19 of Title 11, Chapter 35 of the South Carolina Code of Laws.
-On the date of this code's adoption, Article 19 provided as follows: